Workers’ Compensation Insurance in Oklahoma

 How does workers’ compensation work in Oklahoma?

 When an employee suffers a workplace injury or develops an occupational disease, workers' compensation covers the cost of medical treatment.
-It also provides lost wage benefits while the employee is unable to work.
+It also provides lost wage benefits while the employee or claimant is unable to work.

 Policies usually include employer's liability insurance, which covers legal costs if an employee sues their employer over an injury.
 The exclusive remedy provision in most workers' comp policies prohibits an employee from filing a lawsuit once they accept workers' comp benefits.